Are you a writer who has written a fiction chapbook?

 An edgy publisher of fiction and poetry, BlazeVox is constantly looking to push the envelope.
 They are keen on publishing poetry in print and electronic media, in eclectic forms and to break conventions.
 If you are a published author or new writer looking to break through, they are eager for your work.
 Skew tradition and try new forms of media or poetry to challenge the readers.
 They have made it to the lists of every new and promising writer because of their creative atmosphere and beliefs.
 Located in Buffalo, the publisher is a young, energetic company and wants poetry, chapbooks and fiction.
 You can send your manuscript via email with an attachment in Word or PDF.

 Established in 2004 by Colleen Ryor, Black Lawrence Press is situated in New York.
 Named after the two rivers, Black River and St Lawrence River, the independent publisher seeks contemporary fiction, poetry, and creative nonfiction.
 They host several competitions and reading periods to promote, encourage, and support upcoming talent and amateur writers.
 Guiding new or debut writers towards publishing a chapbook is one of their goals.
 They have two annual competitions called ‘The Spring Black River Chapbook Competition’ and ‘The Fall Black River Chapbook Competition.’
 Through these, they select poetry, short stories, and fiction to be printed in chapbooks.
 Visit their Submittable to learn about competition dates and rules.
+As of now, Black Lawrence Press is open to receiving fiction chapbooks until July 1, 2020.
+For more details about the submission process, check this page.

 8. C&R Press